 I also make sure to moisturize my skin post-tan every day so that the tan does not get splotchy and to ensure that it’ll last longer.

-I hope this helps you achieve color that doesn't put you at risk for any sort of skin damage!
+I hope these spray tan tips for pale skin helps you achieve color that doesn’t put you at risk for any sort of skin damage!

 Are there any self-tanning tips that you’d like to share?
 What do you swear by?